CephalofairGames/merc-packs-faq/index.md

 - 2025-06-28 - Clarification on Sc 88
 - 2025-07-01 - Teleport 0, note for Cthulhu re: targeting, note about Sc 62 map overview
 - 2025-07-02 - Added Campaign Sheet errata.
+- 2025-07-06 - Added some small clarifications for a PQ, setup, and Cthulhu.

 <script>